 Buffalo Chicken Meatballs

 These Paleo buffalo chicken meatballs from Root + Revel are gluten-free, dairy-free, and low carb.
 The key?
-Kate Kordsmeier says to not advertise they’re healthy because they’re so good no one will know the difference.
+Blogger Kate Kordsmeier says not to advertise they’re healthy because they’re so good no one will know the difference.
+The finely diced jalapeño pepper gives these meatballs a subtle but much-welcomed kick.

-Cancel that trip to IKEA.
-This homemade Swedish meatball recipe from Carlsbad Cravings will change your perception of the dish with their juiciness and flavor.
-Throw in the homemade gravy and your smorgasbord will never be the same.
+Cancel that trip to IKEA because this homemade Swedish meatball recipe from Carlsbad Cravings will change your perception of the dish with their juiciness and flavor.
+Throw in the homemade gravy and your guests will be in heaven.
+Even though meatballs are generally considered quite heavy, there's something light and satisfying about this recipe.

 Sweet and Sour Meatballs